ployt0/server_monitor/README.md

 It then attempts to SSH in and run further tests.
 The results are recorded in the "results" subdirectory for each month and node type.

 Currently, there are 2 node types: miner and ordinary node.
-The Ordinary node type attempts HTTP requests and records the return code and latency.
+The ordinary node type attempts HTTP(S) requests and records the return code and latency.
 This may be an assumption too far.
 Miner node prefers instead to query `nvidia-smi` collecting: power use, memory use, and temperatures.